Trees

 The GraphStructureAnalyzer provides several methods to check for tree characteristics.

-Determines whether the graph is an either undirected or directed tree where a directed tree is a tree with one Root node where all edges are directed from the Root to the Leaves.
+- Determines whether the graph is an undirected or directed tree.
+A directed tree is a tree with one Root node where all edges are directed from the Root to the Leaves.

-Determines whether the graph is a forest, i.e. each of its components is a tree.
+- Determines whether the graph is a forest.
+A forest is a graph where each of its components is a tree.

 Querying Tree Structures